How to Dual Boot Windows and Android on Your PC

 Install Android and Windows together on your PC

 Now you have both Android and Windows installed on your PC.
 You can use whichever you want.
 Just reboot your PC and on startup select which one you want to start and press Enter.
-You can also install latest Android Marshmallow 6.0 based Remix OS alongside your Windows.
+You can also install the latest Android Marshmallow 6.0-based Remix OS alongside your Windows.